Davenport, California: History

-Davenport has three restaurants, a hotel (at one of the restaurants), two art galleries, a store, a post office, and Pacific School, the only school in the Pacific Elementary School District.
+Today, Davenport has three restaurants, a hotel (at one of the restaurants), two art galleries, a store, a post office, and Pacific School, the only school in the Pacific Elementary School District.

 The ZIP Code is 95017 and the community is inside area code 831.

 Points of interest

 Shark Fin Cove, a noted photographer's spot along the coast of Davenport.